Glossary

 Twill:

 This fabric is easily identified by the diagonal lines or textures in the fabric.
 Twill weave is one of our favorites and just may be the perfect dress shirt fabric.
 The fabric is generally slightly shiny.
 Twill is an extremely right wear, that can come in very high thread counts, some of which might be mistaken for silk.
 Twill won’t give you the same “crisp” look that freshly pressed broadcloth can, but it’s easy to iron and resistant to wrinkles.
+Link to browse.

 Two Button Mitered Cuff:

-Our two button mitered cuff is a little more stylish than the barrel cuff, though you will not likely find it too flashy.
+Our two-button mitered cuff is a little more stylish than the barrel cuff, though you will not likely find it too flashy.
 It has an angled shape at the opening.
 One button is in the center of the cuff and the other is closer to the sleeve side of the cuff.
 The ability to only button one button can make it easier to fit this cuff over a larger watch.
-Ours is slightly longer than our one button barrel option.
+Ours is slightly longer than our one-button barrel option.

 Vintage Club Collar: